JackPieCZ/EEPPR/README.md

 print(f"CUDA is available: {torch.cuda.is_available()}")
 if not torch.cuda.is_available():
-   print("CUDA is not available.") print("When running the EE3P3D method, please use '--device cpu' flag.")
+   print("CUDA is not available.") print("When running the EEPPR method, please use '--device cpu' flag.")

 exit()